eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

 *   MyTypePubSubType.cxx/.h: Serialization and deserialization source code for the data type.
     It also defines the |TopicDataType::getKey-api| member function of the :class:`MyTypePubSubType` class in case the topic implements keys (see :ref:`dds_layer_topic_keyed_data_types`).
-*   HelloWorldCdrAux.hpp/.ipp: Auxiliary methods required by Fast CDR for type serialization and deserialization.
+*   MyTypeCdrAux.hpp/.ipp: Auxiliary methods required by Fast CDR for type encoding and decoding.
 *   MyTypeTypeObjectSupport.cxx/.hpp: Auxiliary code required for |TypeObject| generation and registration.